evidentart/java-practices/README.md

-# practices & personal projects
+# Collection of mini projects and practices written in Java